Popular:

 Before you even think about beginning to actually write your blog, it’s a really good idea to spend some time getting to know your dashboard and the ins and outs of your blogging platform.
 Some are much simpler than others, but all of them require a period of getting used to to get the most from their features and abilities.

-Starting a Travel-themed Blog - Pick a Theme
+Starting a Travel Blog: Pick a Theme

 Luckily for your, blogging is very well established.
 There are hundreds of resources for a variety of platforms.
 Big ones, like Wordpress, have literally thousands of educational videos, articles, and courses, but even smaller, more niche ones, like Wix, will have plenty.